A process called “The 5 Whys” is a tool to find the root cause of a problem.

 Wikipedia provides a good example of the process:

-- Why? – The battery is dead. (first why)
+- Why? – A customer wasn’t happy (first why)

-- Why? – The alternator is not functioning. (second why)
+- Why? – They received poor customer service (second why)

 Not every problem takes 5 whys to get to the root cause.
 It could take 7.

-This tool is useful because it helps you understand what is a ‘symptom’ of a problem and what is the ‘root’ cause of a problem.
-Most times when the ‘problem’ is not the problem, it is a symptom of another problem.
+This tool is useful because it helps you understand what is a “symptom” of a problem and what is the “root” cause of a problem.
+Most times when the “problem” is not the problem, it is a symptom of another problem.

 Too often we look for the easiest solution to a problem.
 We come up with solutions that are either familiar or easy to fix, stopping too soon and not digging deep enough to discover the real problem and the best solution.

 Bottom line: Try The Five Whys on a business problem that surfaces and see how deep you can go.
-And if you drive a Mini Cooper, go check your oil.